Brogandaisy/BrightonGlow/README.md

 ## Wireframes

-# Payments & Stripe Integration
+# Payments and Stripe Integration

 I intregated Stripe into the website, which ensures customers can seamlessly checkout using card payments while maintaining security through webhooks and API keys.